'Greater risk' from meals on wheels cuts

 "I would say that any local authority withdrawing this service should be absolutely sure and confident that they are not placing people at further risk by doing that," she added.

-Merfyn Humphries, 71, of Machynlleth, Powys, who lives on his own and is disabled, said: "The meals on wheels service is very important to me.
+Mervyn Humphries, 71, of Machynlleth, Powys, who lives on his own and is disabled, said: "The meals on wheels service is very important to me.
 It's only twice a week but it's very important.

 "I can't cook myself.
 I get breakfast in the morning which I do myself but as for cooking my own dinners I couldn't manage it.